IBM/ignition/developer_docs/setup_developer_env.md

 Scripts\activate
 ```

 ## Install Ignition

-You may now install Ignition into your environment:
+You should install Ignition to make it's modules available for import.
+This is required to run the unit tests.

 ```
 python3 -m pip install --editable .